The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 In addition, the frequency, variation, and placement of those terms determines how high up in search results your profile appears.

-Place your carefully-chosen keywords carefully, appropriately, and thoughtfully in your Profile -- in your Professional Headline, Summary, and the descriptions of your jobs and employers.
+Place your carefully-chosen keywords carefully, appropriately, and thoughtfully in your Profile -- in your Professional Headline, Summary, and the descriptions of your jobs and your employers.

-Keyword stuffing hasn't worked since 2000 because the software that analyzes resumes and applications recognizes it very easily and discards those Profiles, applications, resumes and other documents which try to leverage this out-of-date attempt to trick the systems.
+That (above) looks both desperate and dumb -- not the impression you want to leave.
+Most of the software that analyzes resumes and applications recognizes it very easily and discards those Profiles, applications, resumes and other documents which try to leverage this out-of-date attempt to trick the systems.

 People searching for candidates qualified for a job typically use the terms (the job title, requirements, location) which are used in their job description.
 So, job descriptions are THE source of terms for you to use in your Linkedin Profile.